- How are Ewing tumors treated?

 Metastatic Ewing tumors

 If the cancer has only spread to a few small areas, the main (primary) tumor and all known areas of metastases may be removed with surgery at this point.
-Other options, such as surgery plus radiation therapy or radiation therapy alone to all known metastatic sites, including the lungs, might also be tried.
+Other options, such as surgery plus radiation therapy (before and/or after surgery) or radiation therapy alone to all known metastatic sites, including the lungs, might also be tried.
 During and after these treatments, chemotherapy is given for several months as well.

 Doctors at several cancer centers are now studying giving very intensive chemotherapy followed by a stem cell transplant to try to improve the outcome for these patients.
-For more information on this procedure, see the "High-dose chemotherapy and stem cell transplant" section of this document.
+For more on this procedure, see the “High-dose chemotherapy and stem cell transplant” section of this document.